What kind of paint should you use on asphalt?

 parking lot spaces

-How fast does road paint dry?
+How fast does paint dry?

-The contractor you choose to work with should know how to use reflective paint so that it can be applied fast, and in the majority of the cases, within 30 minutes, the paint is dry enough to touch with the hand.
+The contractor you choose to work with should know how to use reflective paint so that it can be applied fast, and in the majority of cases, within 30 minutes, the paint is dry enough to touch with the hand.
 This doesn’t mean it is ready for vehicle traffic though.
 There are several factors to be considered that will affect the drying time.
-These factors stand alone or in a combination:
+These factors stand-alone or in a combination: